-If combustion air is taken from the heated space, the two openings must each have a free area of at least 1 in2 per 1,000 Btuh of total input of all appliances in the confined space, but not less than 100 in2 of free area.
-See Figure 2 and the Example below.
+If combustion air is taken from the heated space, the two openings must each have a free area of at least 1 in per 1,000 Btuh of total input of all appliances in the confined space, but not less than 100 in of free area.
+See Figure 2 and the example below.